 Just take a look at the apps on your phone, and the way you use them.
 Companies have already taken enormous market share away from incumbent corporations, at a rapid pace, by leveraging mobile technology to provide convenient alternatives to customers.

 Mobility has changed the way we work, and the way that businesses offer services to people.
 Having stepped outside the rigid IT controls and legacy systems that once bound us, or maybe even inconvenienced us, there’s no going back: We all expect consumer-like mobile experiences.
 At home, at the workplace, and everywhere in between.

 This is nothing particularly new, of course.
-Ever since the spinning jenny mechanized textile manufacturing in the 18th century, technology has been revolutionizing the way we work, create, and deliver products.
+Ever since the spinning jenny mechanised textile manufacturing in the 18th century, technology has been revolutionising the way we work, create, and deliver products.
 At the expense of many a traditional business model.

 A New Era of Opportunity

-It is these advancements in technology, coupled with changes in consumer behavior and the ever-increasing demand for efficiency, that are characterizing our current business landscape.
+It is these advancements in technology, coupled with changes in consumer behavior and the ever-increasing demand for efficiency, that are characterising our current business landscape.
 And priming it for even more disruption.

 At Samsung, we refer to this new era of opportunity as the Next Mobile Economy .